Kaulig Racing: Car No. 31 history

-On June 18, 2021, when Justin Haley was announced to drive full-time for Kaulig Racing in 2022, the team announcement stated that he would pilot the No. 16, which was the number Kaulig used for its Cup Series races in 2020 and 2021.
+On June 18, 2021, when Justin Haley was announced to drive full-time for Kaulig Racing in 2022, the team stated that he would pilot the No. 16, the number Kaulig used for its Cup Series races in 2020 and 2021.
 However, following the news that Kaulig's other chartered entry would use the No. 16, the team announced on December 15, 2021, that Haley would drive the No. 31 in 2022.
 Haley finished 23rd at the 2022 Daytona 500, but following the race, crew chief Trent Owens was suspended for four races due to a tire and wheel loss during the race.
 On May 17, Owens was once again suspended for four races due to a tire and wheel loss during the 2022 AdventHealth 400 at Kansas.

 Haley began the 2023 season with a 32nd-place finish at the 2023 Daytona 500.
 On March 15, the No. 31 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked one hundred driver and owner points and ten playoff points.
 In addition, Owens was suspended for four races and fined USD100,000.
 On April 5, the National Motorsports Appeals Panel amended the penalty, upholding the fine, Owens' suspension, and 10 playoff points, but reducing the 100 driver and owner points deduction to 75 points.
 On April 19, the Final Appeals Officer rescinded all points deductions levied against the team at the request of NASCAR.

 It was announced on July 20, 2023, that Haley would be leaving the team in 2024 after signing a multi-year agreement with Rick Ware Racing.